Zahra Jafarova

 Zahra Huseyn gizi Jafarova (b.
 1924; Baku, Azerbaijan SSR - d.
-2005; Baku, Azerbaijan) professor, Honored Art Worker, founder, and leader of the organ department at the Azerbaijan State Conservatory.
-Zahra Jafarova is associated with the inception of the first organ music in Azerbaijan.
+2005; Baku, Azerbaijan) was a professor, Honored Art Worker, founder, and leader of the organ department at the Azerbaijan State Conservatory.
+Zahra Jafarova was associated with the inception of the first organ music in Azerbaijan.

 Life

 Zahra Jafarova was born in 1924 in Baku.
 Her family is originally from the Dağ Kəsəmən village of the Qazakh region.
 She studied music at the Azerbaijan State Conservatory in 1947 and from 1951 at the Saint Petersburg Conservatory, majoring in organ performance.